Interview, Amboss-Mag Online Magazine (December 2006)

-Your internet cover page quotes Jim Kerr of the Simple Minds.
+Your front page on the internet lets Jim Kerr from Simple Minds have his say.
 What does this statement mean to you?

-You mean, "The voice of an angel, a dark angel"?
-I think it’s a beautiful picture to come up with, especially by a person being a singer himself, which is why it is of a more subtle meaning to me.
-Jim Kerr was one of the musicians to advance his opinion on my voice at a quite an early stage.
-His assessment might amaze a lot of people, especially as he and his band are representing a completely different line of music.
-To me it was not that surprising, as we have been knowing each other for quite some time, our musical paths crossing ever since 1979 and not only since our joint tour in 1982, like many people think.
-In contrast to the Simple Minds, first and foremost representing the "glory side" of life and paying homage to it, I’m a representative of its "dark side”, which, however, does not mean that I’m paying homage to it, as there is definitely too much lamentation and wistfulness in it.
-Rather, in my way I try to brighten it up, at best to make it easier to understand and to access.
-I won’t succumb to the temptation to compare the two ways of brightening things up, as both are legitimate.
+You mean "The voice of an angel, a dark angel"?
+I think it's a beautiful image, and by someone who also sings, so it has a more subtle meaning for me.
+Jim Kerr is one of those musicians who commented on my voice quite early on.
+For many, this assessment of him might be surprising, after all, he represents a completely different musical orientation with his band.
+For me it was less surprising because we have known each other for a long time, our musical paths have crossed since 1979 and not only, as many think, since the joint tour in 1982.
+In contrast to Simple Minds, who primarily stand for the "glory side" of life and pay homage to it accordingly, I represent the "dark side", which does not mean that I pay homage to it, there is certainly too much lamentation and melancholy for that.
+Rather, I try to illuminate it in my own way, at best to make it more understandable and accessible.
+I will not succumb to the attempt to compare one form of elucidation with the other, both are legitimate.

 In 1982, you were touring with Index Sign.
 Why haven’t we heard of Index Sign ever since?